 Map Room (1)

-A door in the map room opened on a small room with a few items lying on stone tablets in the back (a dried heart amongst them).
-In the middle of the room was a big pile of dirt, or it looked like it before eyes and mouths started popping open everywhere.
+A door in the map room opened on a small room with a few items lying on stone shelves in the back (a dried heart amongst them).
+In the middle of the room was a big pile of dirt, or it looked like it before eyes and mouths started popping open everywhere!
 The adventurers evaded disgusting spittle attacks and killed the aberration before looting the place.

 Ooze the fairest?